 Plant Growth Regulators.
 PGR refers to a group of chemicals that gained popularity in the cannabis growing industry due to their ability to make for healthier plants with much denser buds.
 However, they quickly became just as unpopular when it was discovered that PGRs are linked to cancer and infertility.
-PGRs are illegal in many places now, but if you somehow get your hands on some, please don’t use it!
+PGRs are illegal in many places now, but if you somehow get your hands on something with synthetic PGRs, please don’t use it!

 pH is the scale we use to specify the acidity or alkalinity of a liquid.
-5.5-6.5 is a good range for hydroponics, 6.0-7.0 is a god range for soil.
+5.5-6.5 is a good range for hydroponics, 6.0-7.0 is a good range for soil.

 Describes a type of cannabis plant that needs a dark period before it can initiate the flowering stage.
 Conversely, autoflowering plants will start flowering whether they get a dark period or not.

 A process in which plants convert sunlight into energy.
 Many growers think of nutrients as food, but sunlight is much closer to food for your plants.

 A strain made famous by the 2008 movie of the same name.
 The name comes from an “atmospheric river” that travels across the Pacific Ocean.

 A simple tool used to smoke cannabis.
 Pipes generally have three parts: a place to inhale, and place to hold the weed, and a carb to control the flow of air.
 Pipes are simple enough that one can be made from an apple.

 Hair-looking growths that only show up on female or hermaphrodite cannabis plants.
 The pistil is the part of the female plant that can be pollinated by a male plant.

 The sex parts of the male cannabis plant.
 The pollen sac will swell and eventually burst, releasing pollen into the wind to hopefully reach the pistils of a female cannabis plant.